 Class attendance, punctuality, and participation are required and necessary to accomplish the goals of the course.
 Our meetings will consist of experiential activities, skills practice, and active discussions about the readings and course assignments.
-Two unexcused absences will result in a deduction of three points from the final grade and three absences will result in five points deduction.
+Two unexcused absences will result in a deduction of 10 points from your participation grade and three absences will result in a 20-point deduction.
 More than three absences will result in an F grade.
 In addition, it is expected that all assignments will be handed in on time.
 Students are encouraged to reach out to the instructor with any questions/concerns and asked to inform the instructor of any potential issues in regard to attendance/participation.
-Any assignment or homework handed in late will receive reductions in five points for each day late.